-- 33. As indicated in paragraph 10 above, the Respondent has the right to file an appeal of any Emergency Removal decision within 7 days of the decision on the grounds that the decision is not warranted based on the known facts and/or there are less restrictive measures available to address the safety concerns. - 34.
-Upon receipt of the notice of decision of dismissal or following the hearing, either party may appeal within 7 days of the date the decision notice was sent.
-To be permissible, appeals must have one or more of the following bases: - a.
-There was an identified procedural irregularity that affected the outcome. - b.
-There is new evidence that was not reasonably available at the time of the determination of responsibility or dismissal that could affect the outcome.

-- c.
-The Title IX Coordinator, investigators, hearing officer or decision-maker had a conflict of interest or bias for/against the Complainant or Respondent or for/against Complainants/Respondents in general that affected the outcome. - d.
-The remedies or sanctions provided are unduly harsh or are insufficient given the nature of the conduct. - 35.
-The University will notify each party, in writing, when an appeal is received.
-Each party may respond in writing to the appeal notice within 5 days with information relevant to the base(s) of appeal and in support of or opposed to the appeal to be considered by the decision maker.
-The appeal will be considered, and a decision rendered within no more than 7 days after the response period has expired or the response has been received.
-All supportive measures in place through the grievance process shall remain available to the parties throughout the appeals process. - 36.
+- 32. As indicated in Paragraph 10 above, the Respondent has the right to file an appeal of any Emergency Removal decision within 5 business days of the decision on the grounds that the decision is not warranted based on the known facts and/or there are less restrictive measures available to address the safety concerns. - 33.
+Within 5 business days of the notice of dismissal or the notice of outcome of a hearing, either party may appeal.
+Appeals are limited to the following grounds: - a.
+A procedural irregularity that affected the outcome. - b.
+New evidence that was not reasonably available at the time of the determination regarding responsibility or dismissal was made that could affect the outcome. - c.
+The Title IX Coordinator, investigator(s), hearing officer(s) or decision-maker had a Conflict of Interest or Bias for/against the Complainant or Respondent or for/against Complainants/Respondents in general that affected the outcome. - 34.
+When an appeal that meets one or more of the above grounds is received, the University will notify each party and, when appropriate, the investigator(s), decision-maker, and hearing officer, who may then respond in writing within 5 business days with information relevant to portion of the appeal that was approved and involves them.
+The appeal and all relevant information will be considered, and a decision rendered, within 7 business days after the response period has expired or the responses have been received. - 35.
 The appeals process is as follows: - a.
-For students who appeal, the Title IX Coordinator will provide the appeal and responses along with any other information, including the record of the hearing, required by the Vice President for Academic Affairs and Student Success, or designee, who shall render a final decision on the appeal.
-The designee may not be the decision-maker, Title IX Coordinator, investigator, advisor, or hearing officer involved in the complaint. - b.
-For employees who appeal, the Title IX Coordinator will provide the appeal and responses along with any other information, including the record of the hearing required by the President of the University, or designee, who shall render a final decision on the appeal.
-The designee for the decision-maker on the appeal may not be the Title IX Coordinator, investigator, advisor, or hearing officer involved in the complaint. - c.
-For faculty who appeal, the appeal shall be handled as is specified for an appeal of a grievance in the current edition of the Faculty Handbook. - 37.
-If an appeal based on paragraph 35 section a, b, or c is granted, a new formal process (or informal if agreed to by the parties) is to be initiated in such a manner as to correct the irregularity, address the new evidence, or to correct the conflict or bias.
-If the appeal is based on paragraph 35, section d, the appeal decision maker may substitute alternate remedies or sanctions as deemed suitable.
-If the appeal is based on paragraph 34, is granted the decisionmaker can overturn the removal order and/or impose less restrictions on the Respondent.
-The appeal decision maker shall issue a written decision describing the result of the appeal and the rationale supporting the result.
-The decision on the appeal shall be sent simultaneously to all parties and is final.
+For cases with a student respondent, the Title IX Coordinator will provide the appeal and responses along with any other information, including the record of the hearing, to the Vice President for Academic Affairs or their designee, who shall render a final decision on the appeal.
+The designee may not be the decision-maker, Title IX Coordinator, investigator, advisor, or hearing officer involved in the Formal Complaint. - b.
+For cases with a staff member as a respondent, the Title IX Coordinator will provide the appeal and responses along with any other information, including the record of the hearing, to the President of the University or their designee, who shall render a final decision on the appeal.
+The designee for the decision-maker on the appeal may not be the Title IX Coordinator, investigator, advisor, or hearing officer involved in the Formal Complaint. - c.
+For cases with a faculty member as a respondent, the Title IX Coordinator will provide the appeal and responses along with any other information including the record of the hearing, to the President of the University or their designee.
+The President of the University or a faculty panel appointed by the President of the University shall render a final decision on the appeal.
+The President's designee may not be the Title IX Coordinator, investigator, advisor, or hearing officer involved in the Formal Complaint.